metabase/metabase/docs/users-guide/interactive-dashboards.md

 ![Click behavior icon](images/interactive-dashboards/click-behavior-icon.png)

 Metabase will slide out the **Click behavior sidebar**.
-For questions composed using the query builder, you can select from 3 options:
+For questions composed using the query builder, you can select from three options:

 - Open the Metabase action menu.
 - Go to a custom destination.